AMLeng/StepC/readme.md

 * Stage 2: Add unary operators and some basic context/value classes to keep track of SSA registers.
 This is the last stage where "step_c.out" cannot take a file argument.

 * Stage 3: Add binary operators, parentheses for grouping, and operator precedence (essentially using [Pratt parsing](https://matklad.github.io/2020/04/13/simple-but-powerful-pratt-parsing.html)), added code to automatically call llc and g++ to create an executable.
 (We don't call opt beforehand, but one could do so to create more optimized code).

+* Stage 4: New stage (not one of Nora Sandler's stages).
+Add in floating point constants (treating doubles and long doubles the same--higher precision long doubles are all target dependent), and started keeping track of types in parser/codegen.